Introduction: Food Business Operators

-- The next essential aspect that must be paid attention to is with respect to the need of a proper drainage system and the mechanism that efficiently disposes of the effluents.
-Further the water used in cooking must be fit for it.
+- The next essential aspect that must be paid attention to is with respect to the need of a proper drainage system and a mechanism that efficiently disposes of the effluents.
+Further, the water used in cooking must be fit for it.

-- Also, the food handlers must be subjected to the regular medical checkups as arranged by the management.
-Such screening and medical examinations records must be duly maintained by the FBO and should be produced at the time of the inspection.
+- Also, the food handlers must be subjected to regular medical checkups as arranged by the management.
+Such screening and medical examination records must be duly maintained by the FBO and should be produced at the time of the inspection.

 - The practice to ensure that the food remains safe from any contamination and filth must be made part and parcel of the system.
 While transporting or storing the food, it is to be kept in mind that it doesn't get spoiled.
 Yet another thing that should not be neglected is the cleanliness of the utensils that are used for preparing the food.
 They must be changed and repaired from time to time.